thanna96/cli-cheatsheet/readme.md

 Useful Git and Linux commands
-git fetch - fetch down all the branches from that Git remote
+git status - show modified files in working directory, staged for your next commit